AnirudhGovil/Algorithm-Analysis-and-Design/week3.md

 # Week3

+## Applying Divide and Conquer to Polynomial Multiplication

+The naive approch considers polynomials in their coefficient representation, and repeatedly applies the distributive property over these lists of coefficients, taking d<sup>2</sup> time to executre,w here d is the degree of the larger of the 2 polynomials.

+The first key insight is to express polynomials as a set of d+1 unique points, as only one polynomial of degree d can be uniquely mapped to d+1 unique points.
+Let's call this the value representation.

+Now to multiply two polynomials of degree d each, we simply convert them to their value repsentation at 2d+1 points and multiply them with each other to get the value representation of the resulting polynomial of degree 2d.
+Thus multiplication is now an 0(d) operation.

+Our overarching approach is, given two polynomials of degree d, convert them to their their value representations.
+Multiply these value representations to get the value representation of the resulting polynomial in 0(d) time and convert the value representation of the resulting polynomial back into the coefficeint representation.

+## Fast Fourrier Transform

+The key here is to optimise the conversion from coefficient representation to value representation and vice versa.

+In order to optimise the process of converting coefficient representation into value representation, we can consider positive - negative pairs for evaulation.
+In even degree polynomials, this means if evaulating the the polynomial at a gives f(a) means the polynomial at -a is also f(a), while in odd degree polynomials the polynomial at -a will give -f(a).
+Thus we can half the number of evaulations required.

+We factor a polynomial inot two halves, even degree terms and odd degree terms.
+We then take an x out of the odd degree terms to get 2 polynomials with only even degree terms.
+These new polynomials are of half the degree of our original polynomials whcih means we need to evaulte only half as many points.

+However, these new polynomials can be further split into 2 just like we did before, giving rise a a recursive approach.

+it is important to notice that the new ploynomials are actually polynomials of not x but x<sup>2</sup> which means that in order to find positive negative pairs even for an x<sup>2</sup> polynomial, we need to expand the domain to complex numbers, so that the recursion can continue.

+If n is the smallest power of 2 that bounds the degree of the polynomial, the n<sup>th</sup> roots of unity give us our positive negative pair evaulations points.
+The n<sup>th</sup> roots of unity are the solutions of z<sup>n</sup>=1.
+Using Euler's formula, we can compactly write them as &omega;<sup>2&pi;i/n</sup>.

 ## Greedy Strategy

 Fundamentally the Greedy Strategy means picking the local optimum in every step hoping the get a global optimum overall.